alopes2/payx-payment-gateway/README.md

 The solution is a multi-layer API designed in 5 projects.
 The main point behind this approach is that we can provide a better separation of concerns and to decouple one project from another.

+### Basic Behaviour

+The basic behaviour is allow a Merchant to process payments and retrive payments information.
+Some behaviours to consider:
+* A Merchant can only process payments if it is registered and logged into the API (have a valid JWT Token)
+* Merchant can only retrieve payments information from payments that he sent to process.
+For example:
+    * Merchant with email "test@test.com" cannot see payments from Merchant with email "otherTest@test.com".
+    * In this implementation not even admins can see other merchants payments
+* Only admins can add new currencies
+* Anyone can see supported currencies

 ### PayX.Api